farmdawgnation/registryless-avro-converter/README.md

 * This project is a bit weird because it's designed to be run in a Kafka Connect runtime.
 So all of the dependencies are `compileOnly` because they're available on the classpath at runtime.
 * If you're testing this locally, it's a bit weird in much the same way.
-You'll need to copy the JAR into an appropriate `lib/` folder so the class is visible to Kafka Connect for local testing.
+You'll need to copy the JAR into an appropriate plugin path folder (as configured on your Connect worker) so the class is visible to Kafka Connect for local testing.

 ## Contributing

 Pull requests and issues are welcome!
 If you think you've spotted a problem or you just have a question do not hesitate to [open an issue](https://github.com/farmdawgnation/registryless-avro-converter/issues/new).

-### Roadmap

-We're planning on making the following major improvements moving forward:

-* No longer requiring a reader schema be provided
-* Supporting variable schema cache size